gasgit-cs/pforcs-problem-sheet/README.md

         n times until estimate is < or equal to N

 ### Requirements
-Import module menrq ( simple module to display a menu )
+Import module menurq ( simple module to display a menu )

 #